z3y/shaders/README.md

 **This is now the recommended workflow**

 You can create surface-like shaders `Create > Shader > Lit Shader Variant`.
-Having just one bloated uber shader will not fit everyone's workflow, this is now recommended over using the Lit shader.
+Having just one bloated uber shader will not fit everyone's workflow.
 With some basic shader knowledge you can create exactly what you need while still having all of the advanced lighting and shader features.
+Supports PC and Quest.

 Some additional features are included: